• Skip to primary navigation

 So this virgin blueberry mojito recipe was formed!

-The nice thing about this non-alcoholic blueberry mojito recipe is that no shaking is required.
+The nice thing about this non-alcoholic blueberry mojito is that no shaking is required.
 You do muddle up the blueberries a bit with the other ingredients, but you don't need a cocktail shaker for this.

 Ingredients: